afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 ### Hierarchical modeling framework ###

 The modeling framework can be laid as below.
 Suppose that, in a test-retest experiment, the effect of interest (e.g., reaction time) $y_{crst}$ is measured at trial $t$ ($t=1,2,...,T$) during each of the two repetitions/sessions ($r=1,2$) for subject $s$ ($s=1,2,...,S$) under the condition $c$ ($c=1,2$).
 If one adopts the conventional ICC formulation, the data would have to be aggregated by collapsing trial dimension and obtain, for example, the average values $\overline{y}_{cs\cdot}$.
-However, test-retest reliability could be underestimated under some circumstances, and extent of underestimation depends on the relative magnitude of cross-trial variability compared to its cross-subject counterpart (Rouder et al., 2019; Chen et al., 2021).
+However, test-retest reliability could be underestimated under some circumstances, and the extent of underestimation depends on the relative magnitude of cross-trial variability compared to its cross-subject counterpart (Rouder et al., 2019; Chen et al., 2021).
 Here we build the following hierarchical model:

 **trial** level: $y_{crst}~\sim ~\mathcal D (m_{cr}\ +\ \mu_{crs}, \ \sigma_{crs}^2);$\
 **subject** level: $(\mu_{11s},\ \mu_{21s},\ \mu_{12s},\ \mu_{22s})^T \sim ~\mathcal N(\boldsymbol 0_{4\times 1}, ~\boldsymbol S_{4\times 4}).$